usaid-cs/yesterday-i-learned/business.md

 - p.s. "bought deal" means someone buys all available shares.
 - [Slippage](http://www.investopedia.com/terms/s/slippage.asp) refers to the difference between the expected price of a trade and the price at which the trade is actually executed.
 However, [beta slippage](https://seekingalpha.com/article/1864191-what-you-need-to-know-about-the-decay-of-leveraged-etfs) is something else; it refers to the difference between "going down 10% and then back up by 10%", which, unfortunately, does not add up to 1.
 - ["Consider various strategies alternatives available to the company." means "sell, sell, sell."](http://www.fool.ca/2016/06/03/why-did-concordia-healthcare-corp-drop-over-20-yesterday/)
+- A [Full Gap Up](http://stockcharts.com/school/doku.php?id=chart_school:trading_strategies:gap_trading_strategies#full_gap_upshort) occurs when the opening price is greater than yesterday's high price.
+- A Full Gap Down occurs when the opening price is less than yesterday's low.
+- A Partial Gap Up occurs when today's opening price is higher than yesterday's close, but not higher than yesterday's high.
+- A Partial Gap Down occurs when the opening price is below yesterday's close, but not below yesterday's low.